-Because pincushions are part of the Cape fynbos floral kingdom there might be a perception that they are temperamental and difficult to grow in other provinces.
+Because Pincushion Proteas are part of the Cape Fynbos floral kingdom there might be a perception that they are temperamental and difficult to grow in other provinces.
 This is not true, because they fare very well elsewhere, including in other rainfall climates, and once established can even tolerate a little frost.
 The secret lies in how they are planted and cared for.

 Full sun (at least six hours of sunlight) is needed for good flower production.
 Even light shade will cause leggy growth and no flowers.